Wow -- you clicked. You clicked on me.

 I don't gamble, do drugs, cheat or drink to excess.
 I will not write LOL unless I'm laughing out loud.
 Yet I'm no Alan Alda I've got an edge.
 I'm an ENFP (Myers-Briggs), meaning I strike up conversations with strangers, tear up at schmaltzy shows and am ever-ready to try something new.

-Jewish identity and religion is powerful for me, though I'm hopelessly agnostic.
+Jewish identity is powerful for me, though I'm hopelessly agnostic.
 I love ritual and connection to generations past and future ("L'dor va Dor").
 I get farklempt watching my kids (who attended Jewish Day School for years) become Bar and Bat Mitzvah.
-Prayer sadly does little for me, yet I enjoy monthly visits to shul (after a half-hour you'll find me schmoozing in the hallway), and making Friday night, at least, Shabbos.
+Prayer sadly does little for me, yet I enjoy occasional visits to shul (after a half-hour you'll find me schmoozing in the hallway), and making Friday night, at least, Shabbat.

 The Holocaust plays an outsized role in my worldview and sense of self.
 My parents are survivors, still healthy, and are an integral part of my life.
 My grandparents were victims, yet have been with me every day.